Boost C++ Library¶

 Following the loading of the Boost module, copy the sample program into

-a file called example1.cpp
+a file called example1.cpp and compile with:

 module load boost